jstolc/hello-world/README.md

     $ cd hello-world
     $ sh hello-world-deploy.sh
 ```
-After this step there is no further interaction required.
+After this step, there is no further interaction required.
 Your app is being deployed and will start automatically.
-Depending your system's performance and the speed of your internet connection, it should take just a moment for the web app to become accessible via http://localhost/hello.
+Depending on your system's performance and the speed of your internet connection, it should take just a moment for the web app to become accessible via http://localhost/hello.

-## Components
+### Components

   * Servlet `hello.war`
-  * Dockerfile
+  * `Dockerfile`
   * Installation script `hello-world-deploy.sh`

-## Development and Build
+### Development

-As development environment was simply utilized the same instance of CentOS.
+For the purpose of development environment, simply the same instance of CentOS was utilized.

+Source files and brief description:

+  * `src/main/java/jstolc/HelloWorldServlet.java` - code responsible for responding with "hello world!" string
+  * `src/main/webapp/WEB-INF/web.xml` - webapp configuration for Tomcat
+  * `Dockerfile` - container build template
+  * `hello-world-deploy.sh` - simple bash script to batch-install docker, build and run the container.

+### Build

 Maven was used to build the servlet.
+The steps are described bellow:

   * Obtain software required for the build
 ```